Division of International Education

 The award amount of $3,000.00 will be applied towards the program cost of the International Summer School.

-PROCEDURES AND DEADLINES: Wednesday, February 15, 2018.
+PROCEDURES AND DEADLINES: Deadline extended till February 26, 2018.
 Preliminary finalists will be contacted for personal interviews and must be present

 at the interview to be considered for an award.
 Submitted materials will not be returned.